What Clothes to Wear After Breast Reduction Surgery?Body Plastic Surgery

 In the second stage of breast reduction recovery, your wounds are healed, the swelling is subsided, and the bruising is gone.
 You can move and sleep more comfortably, with no risk of developing seroma.
 Therefore, you can only wear compression bras during the day and regular sports bras at night.
 Remember that sticking to a compression bra for six weeks helps your breasts to have a better shape and size.
 You can stop wearing them when your wounds are completely healed, and your breasts are fixed into their new position.

 Wearing Compression Bra After Breast Reduction

-Wearing compression garments such as leggings, bras, socks, and binders after each plastic surgery are essential to recovery.
-A compression bra is a kind of tight garment made of breathable and moisture-wicking fabric which supports the breasts, keep the incisions dry and clean, and reduces swelling.
+Wearing compression garments such as leggings, bras, socks, and binders after each plastic surgery is essential to recovery.
+A compression bra is a kind of tight garment made of breathable and moisture-wicking fabric that supports the breasts, keeps the incisions dry and clean, and reduces swelling.
 In the following, the main benefits of wearing a compression bra after breast reduction are mentioned in detail.

 Speeding up the healing process

 As mentioned earlier, compression bras can reduce swelling and let the blood circulate in the operated part better.
 Doing so can transfer more nutrients and oxygen to the damaged tissue, resulting in faster healing.

 Compression bras protect the sutures from stretching, opening, and getting infected.
 Also, they keep you from scratching and rubbing the incisions unintentionally.
 So, you can reduce the risk of hurting your wounds by wearing these bras for as long as your doctor suggests.